 - In a world of private CDN networks does Transit matter any more? - Or Peering?
 Or Exchanges?
-Or Gateways? - Or are all these infrastructure elements heading inexorably to valueless irrelevance? - In a world of application-based comprehensive end-to-end encryption are there any inspection and interception control points left? - Or is the entire Internet variously opaque in a diversity of ways that it can now resist the attempt to impose any such points of inspection or control - What is left of our former public communications infrastructure? - And does anyone care any more?
+Or Gateways? - Or are all these infrastructure elements heading inexorably to valueless irrelevance? - In a world of NATs, CDNs and Cloud services what is the role of globally unique IP addresses - Or have we transferred all the function of the network into the domain name environment?
+Is "the Internet" now defined by the use of a common name space? - What is left of our former public communications infrastructure? - And does anyone care any more?

 - In a world of private CDN networks does Transit matter any more? - Or Peering?
 Or Exchanges?
-Or Gateways? - Or are all these infrastructure elements heading inexorably to valueless irrelevance? - In a world of application-based comprehensive end-to-end encryption are there any inspection and interception control points left? - Or is the entire Internet variously opaque in a diversity of ways that it can now resist the attempt to impose any such points of inspection or control - What is left of our former public communications infrastructure? - And does anyone care any more? - Are these changes resistible in any way? - What's the cost to a national economy in driving away digital services? - Or trying to enforce national adherence to compromised and useless crypto models? - Or trying to isolate points of foreign dependence in the delivery of Internet services?
+Or Gateways? - Or are all these infrastructure elements heading inexorably to valueless irrelevance? - In a world of NATs, CDNs and Cloud services what is the role of globally unique IP addresses - Or have we transferred all the function of the network into the domain name environment?
+Is "the Internet" now defined by the use of a common name space? - What is left of our former public communications infrastructure? - And does anyone care any more? - Are these changes resistible in any way?